spencer-shadley/completed-class/15-project-2-part-1/hw/README.md

   - Must use a linter (ex.
 ESLint) with at least five rules specified and enforced

+    - These lint rules must be enforced by Continuous Integration (such as Travis) before code gets to master

 - Must include a `README.md`

   - Include code documentation